 Many air, land and sea activities are based here

-Huge range of restaurants ranging from take-aways for a quick bite, to fine dining, pubs and the only comedy club in Cape Town
+Huge range of restaurants ranging from take-aways for a quick bite, to pubs and fine dining options

 The Victoria and Alfred Waterfront is the perfect base for your first visit to Cape Town.
-There is a lot to do here but it is also a central area to explore from.
-Accommodation insides the Waterfront ranges from self-catering apartments to a jail-converted hotel to five-star international luxury hotels.
+There is a lot to do here, but it is also a central area to explore from.
+Accommodation inside the Waterfront ranges from self-catering apartments to a jail-converted hotel to five-star international luxury hotels.

-This is an area that never sleeps and weekends are especially busy so if you want to be surrounded by city energy, this is the perfect place to be.
-The V&A Waterfront is also where you can find Cape Town’s only permanent luxury ferris wheel, the Cape Town Eye as well as the Jolly Roger Pirate Boat that sails daily from Quay 5 offering a fun and adventure-filled experience.
+This is an area that never sleeps, and weekends are especially busy, so if you want to be surrounded by city energy, this is the perfect place to be.
+The V&A Waterfront is also where you can find the Cape Town Eye, Cape Town’s permanent luxury ferris wheel, as well as the Jolly Roger Pirate Boat that sails daily from Quay 5, offering a fun and adventure-filled experience.

 Nightlife on ‘the strip’